How To Write A Wedding Speech

 speech.
 If you are trying to make the moment truly sentimental, like they do in the movies, remember – those actors

-and actresses have professional writers that work hours to perfect their wedding toasts.
+and actresses have professional writers that work hours to perfect their wedding speeches.

 Step 3: Revise, rewrite and finalize.
 After getting feedback, it is time

-to make changes and finalize the speech for weddings.
-People often have the most difficulty with the funny one
+to make changes and finalize the wedding speech.
+People often have the most difficulty with the funny one liners

-liners and witty remarks that are so endearing when the couple watches the wedding video.
-There is also the trouble
+and witty remarks that are so endearing when the couple watches the wedding video.
+There is also the trouble with

-with being too personal.
-Just because something is funny between you and a select group of wedding guests, does not
+being too personal.
+Just because something is funny between you and a select group of wedding guests, does not mean

-mean it will be universally funny.
-The final draft should be reviewed again for any last minute changes before the
+it will be universally funny.
+The final draft should be reviewed again for any last minute changes before the final

 Step 4: Remembering the speech.
 Steps 4 through 6 are all about memorizing

-and performing the marriage speech.
+and performing the wedding speech.
 While very few people remember what they have written word for word, it is

 wedding speech can be shortened, the practice and memorizing phase can be allotted more time.